2006–07 Ottawa Senators season: Playoffs

 The Ottawa Senators ended the 2006–07 regular season as the Eastern Conference's fourth seed.

 The Senators started the playoffs against the fifth-seeded Pittsburgh Penguins, whom they defeated four games to one.
 The second-seeded New Jersey Devils were their next opponent, with the same four-games-to-one result, again in favor of the Senators.
 In the Eastern Conference Final, the Senators faced the top-seeded Buffalo Sabres.
-Once again, Ottawa won in five games, which gave the Senators their first-ever trip to the Stanley Cup Finals.
+Once again, Ottawa won in five games, which gave the Senators their first-ever trip to the Stanley Cup Final.
 This was also the Sens' first series win against the Sabres.